jeffpar/basicdos/docs/index.md

 ### BASIC Operations

-At the moment, the set of available BASIC commands is *very* basic: DEF, GOTO, IF, LET, and PRINT.
+At the moment, the set of available BASIC commands is *very* basic: CLS, COLOR, DEF, GOTO, IF ...
+THEN, LET, and PRINT.
 But those are enough to write some simple programs.
-Only integer constants, variables, and operators are supported (no floating-point yet).
-String variables can be created, but there are no string operations yet either.
+Numeric support is limited to integer constants, variables, and operators (no floating-point yet).
+String variables can be created and printed, but no string operations are available yet.

 **PRIMES.BAS** was the first BASIC program written to run in both BASIC-DOS and **MSBASIC**.
 Type `MSBASIC PRIMES` to run it with the Microsoft BASIC interpreter first.
 After it prints:

     TOTAL PRIMES < 1000:  168